waldooo/Arduino-Fade-LEDs-with-Class/README.md

 # Arduino-Fade-LEDs-with-Class
-Use of a Class to control the fade in and ou of several LEDs independently.
+Built Class to control the fade in and ou of several LEDs independently.

+The methods are still work in progress and most of the comments are in portuguese.